Grunet/cfn-trace/README.md

-FYI there are no commit hooks or CI commands currently that will save and re-commit any changes made by the code auto-formatter, so you may have to run `make format` before you finish a PR to make up for this.
+FYI there are no commit hooks or CI commands currently that will save and re-commit any changes made by the code auto-formatter, so you may have to run `make format` before you finish a PR to work around this.